Top Diving Destinations in Indonesia

 Why scuba diving in Bali?
 Manta Rays and the heaviest bony fish in the world, Mola-mola (Sunfish) are regular visitors in Nusa Penida and Nusa Lembongan.
 Bali sea also has shipwreck from World War II in Tulamben that covered by colorful corals with turtles and clownfish as the shipwreck guardians.
 For those who love to see the alien-looking critters like the harlequin shrimps can spend diving in Seraya and Amed.
 The healthy corals could be enjoyed in Menjangan-Buleleng.
 Additionally, you can dive in Pemuteran to see the inspiring Balinese environmental marine projects, “The Underwater Temple Garden” and “Biorock Gardens.”
 The gardens and the statues are now covered by corals and home to numerous marine life.

 Mola-mola season in Nusa Lembongan starts in July until September.
-Sometimes Mola-mola is still stuck around until October.
-Meanwhile, Manta Rays can be seen all year long, they are always available in dive site called as Manta Point, it is near to Nusa Penida.
+Sometimes Mola-mola has still stuck around until October.
+Meanwhile, Manta Rays can be seen all year long, they are always available in a dive site called as Manta Point, it is near to Nusa Penida.

 Where to stay for diving in Bali?
 Dive centers in Bali usually offer hotel pick-up service, in this way you can stay at accommodation of choice in the South or East part of Bali.
 However, do consider that the farther you stay from the diving location, the earliest you have to start the trip to reach the diving location.